 …This is my short-lived experience in this world:

 Innocent cosmetic surgery worker after studying my face: “You can have those filled in, you know?”

 “The lines around your mouth.
 It’s what makes you look older.
 They are called laugh lines”

 Me: “Um, what?
 I’m older?”
 My mind is spinning.
 What just happened??
-I think I look fine, I mean I did my makeup really good today AND actually combed my hair!
+I think I look fine, I mean I did my makeup really good today (so I thought).

 Innocent cosmetic surgery worker: “You may have some prominent frown lines too.”